braden-w/whispering/README.md

 2. Change into the project directory: `cd whispering`
 3. Install the necessary dependencies: `pnpm i`
 4. Run the development server: `pnpm dev`

-5. The desktop app should open for local development.
-To develop the web app, open your browser and navigate to `http://localhost:5173`.
+- The desktop app should automatically open for local development.
+- To develop the web app, open your browser and navigate to `http://localhost:5173`.
+- To develop the chrome extension, load it into Chrome by navigating to `chrome://extensions`, enabling developer mode, and loading the `apps/extension/build/{platform}-{manifest-version}-dev` folder as an unpacked extension.

 The Whispering web and desktop app can be found under `apps/app`, and the extension can be found under `apps/extension`.

-## Build Instructions
+## Build The Executable Yourself

+If you ever have concerns regarding the trustworthiness of the installers or would like more control, you can always build the executable yourself.
+This requires more setup, but it ensures that you are running the code you expect.
+Such is the beauty of open-source software!

 ### Chrome

-1. `cd apps/extension`
+1. Change into the extension directory: `cd apps/extension`
-2. `pnpm i`
+2. Install the necessary dependencies: `pnpm i`
-3. `pnpm plasmo build --zip`
+3. Run Plasmo build: `pnpm plasmo build --target=chrome-mv3`
-4. Output should be found in `apps/extension/build`
+4. Output should be found in `apps/extension/build/chrome-mv3-prod`, which can be loaded into Chrome as an unpacked extension.
+5. Alternatively, you can build the extension for the Chrome Web Store: `pnpm plasmo build --target=chrome-mv3 --release`

 ### Firefox

-1. `cd apps/extension`
+1. Change into the extension directory: `cd apps/extension`
-2. `pnpm i`
+2. Install the necessary dependencies: `pnpm i`
-3. `pnpm plasmo build --target=firefox-mv2 --zip`
+3. Run Plasmo build: `pnpm plasmo build --target=firefox-mv3`
-4. Output should be found in `apps/extension/build`
+4. Output should be found in `apps/extension/build/firefox-mv3-prod`, which can be loaded into Chrome as an unpacked extension.
+5. Alternatively, you can build the extension for the Chrome Web Store: `pnpm plasmo build --target=firefox-mv3 --release`

+### Desktop

+1. Change into the app directory: `cd apps/app`
+2. Install the necessary dependencies: `pnpm i`
+3. Run Tauri Build: `pnpm tauri build`
+4. You can find the executable in the `apps/app/target/release` directory.

 ## Contributing